netsec-ethz/rains/DESIGN-SIGNATURES.md

 - it must provide a reap function to delete expired elements or in case the cache is full all public keys of the least recently used zone are removed.
-The reason why we remove all public keys of a zone is that a delegation query should be answered by all valid delegation keys of that zone (key phase is not part of the query).
+The reason why we remove all public keys of a zone is that a delegation query should be answered by all valid delegation keys of that zone (key phase and algorithm type is not part of the query).
 - all cache operations must be safe for concurrent access